heseltime/heseltime.github.io/pages/rDai.md

 In any case a program like the above is built up, involving facts (1, the %-sign makes a line comment) and rules (2), making for a knowledge base that can the be queried or used to proove certain statements, also encoded in prolog.
 The tool used was SWI Prolog.
 The above code snippet also shows the typical use of recursion to encode iteration.

-In a project team of three, I tackled a solver for the game [Ruzzle](https://www.maginteractive.com/games/ruzzle/) (a bit like scrabble) with possible uses as a challenger AI or general solving tool.
+In a project team of three, I tackled a solver for the game [Ruzzle](https://www.maginteractive.com/games/ruzzle/) (a bit like scrabble) with possible uses as a challenger AI or general solving tool. ([Github has the code](https://github.com/buchasia/prolog-ruzzle), and there's [slides](https://docs.google.com/presentation/d/18AH9J0t4yj24fl6Qlm01qGRyB6TRpj3i9aj9wGxRCzc/) to get an overview over the project too, presented at Johannes Kepler University on April 25th, 2023.)

 # Model Checking (2022 Project) #